Udi-Fogiel/luabidi/README.md

 ## Maintenance
-Vafa Khalighi, who was maintaining luabidi, handed maintenance to this bidi-tex GitHub Group (which initially consists of members of the LaTeX3 team).
+Vafa Khalighi, who was maintaining luabidi with Arthur Reutenauer, handed maintenance of all his packages to this bidi-tex GitHub Group
+(which initially consisted of members of the LaTeX3 team).

 Issues may be entered here.